 Today, Jason is head engineer at Perfect Sound Studios, where he has engineered, mixed and produced for some of the top names in the business, including Grouplove, Matt Corby, Ryan Adams, Rob Zombie, The Murderdolls and Tenacious D. His work with Band Of Horses and Sum 41 has to date garnered him two Grammy Award nominations.

-Jake Rodenhouse is many things: a producer/engineer, a songwriter and multi-instrumentalist, a studio designer and manager, a world traveller and part time beer brewmaster, and has done everything else from program and run websites to manage major construction projects.
-A talented musician in his own right, Jake has played many different roles in bands throughout the years, touring America with The City Drive, and has also set up and run two successful recording studios, Hopewell Recording in Canandaigua, NY, and Perfect Sound Studios, in Los Angeles.
+Jake Rodenhouse is many things: a producer, mixing/mastering engineer, a songwriter and multi-instrumentalist, a studio designer and manager, a world traveller and part time beer brewmaster, and has done everything else from program and run websites to manage major construction projects.
+A talented musician in his own right, Jake has played many different roles throughout the years, touring America with The City Drive, and has also set up and run two successful recording studios, Hopewell Recording in Canandaigua, NY, and Perfect Sound Studios, in Los Angeles.

 Hopewell Recording began as a small hobby studio and grew into a virtual assembly line of great independent artist's recordings, mostly centered around the vibrant local music scene in Western New York state.
-Open for only 4 years from 2000-2004, Hopewell was booked nearly every single day by the end of its run, with hundreds of recordings to show for it; every one of them produced and engineered by the team of Jake Rodenhouse and Dave Drago.
+Open for only 4 years from 2000-2004, Hopewell produced hundreds of recordings, every one of them produced and engineered by the team of Jake Rodenhouse and Dave Drago.

-With the close of Hopewell Recording, Jake moved to Los Angeles to pursue a greater career in the music business, and began auditioning and playing in rock bands.
-In his early time in LA, he played in multiple different acts as a drummer, guitarist, and bass player, showcased for major record labels such as Capitol Records, and gigged around the city and indeed much of the western United States, including a Toyota corporate event with Aerosmith, Stevie Nicks, and the Goo Goo Dolls on the bill.
+With the close of Hopewell Recording, Jake moved to Los Angeles to pursue a greater career in the music business.
+In his early time in LA, he played in multiple different acts as drummer, guitarist, or bass player, showcased for major record labels, and gigged around the city and indeed much of the western United States, including the Vans Warped Tour and a Toyota event with Aerosmith, Stevie Nicks, and the Goo Goo Dolls on the bill.